OKaluza/fractured/docs/docs.rst

 - *New* Create a new fractal and reset all fractal settings to defaults.
 - *Save* stores the current fractal in local storage using the name entered in the *parameters* tab.
 If the name is already used you will be asked if you'd like to overwrite the existing entry.
-- *Delete* if the currently displayed fractal was loaded from the list of saved fractals, this option deletes this fractal from the list.
 - *Share* Upload a fractal to the server, optionally can be published on the site.
 Responds with a unique URL that can be used to load this fractal.
 - *Saved Fractals* displays a sub-menu of all the saved fractals, with thumbnail images if available.
 Clicking on one of these saved entries loads that fractal and displays it.
+After loading a fractal it will be selected in this list and a [ X ] button appears which can be used to delete the fractal from the list.
 - *Formula Sets* sub-menu of available saved formula sets and options relating to them.
+- *Save As...*

-- *Save as image file* *Save JPEG* / *Save PNG* downloads the fractal image display as an image file.
+  - *JPEG Image* / *PNG Image* downloads the fractal image display as an image file.
-- *Export to file* exports the current fractal parameters and formula as a fractal data text file.
+  - *Fractal File* export and download the current fractal parameters and formula as a fractal data text file.
+  - *Fractal URL* export and download the current fractal parameters and formula as self-contained URL with all the information necessary to display the fractal.

 - *Import* select and upload a previously exported data file, can select importing of a fractal, palette or formula file.
 - *Anti-aliasing* select the anti-aliasing quality to use when rendering fractals.
 - *Script Editor* an experimental feature allowing you to write a javascript that controls the fractal display.